Shreyder93/HaritaEtAl2022_tms-efield-fc/Scripts/README.md

 The above 3 variations were repeated for the dlPFC and OFC resulting in 6 jupyter notebooks - 3 for dlPFC- and 3 for OFC- TMS connectivty.
 These are labelled accordingly within the folder.

 The 'Statistics.ipynb' does exactly what you'd expect.
 Here we carry out statistical analysis on our data.
-This data can be found the data folder as well (within the 'Stats' subfolder).
+This data can be found in the Data folder (within the 'Stats' subfolder).

 The subject IDs of the 12 subjects from the HCP database can be found below (M: male; F: female):